watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/servicenow/readme.md

 If you encounter any trouble, follow these [guidelines](https://docs.servicenow.com/en-US/bundle/sandiego-platform-administration/page/administer/security/reference/change-default-credentials.html).

- Tip: ServiceNow might as you for your current password.
+**Tip**: ServiceNow might ask you for your current password.
 To find it, go to your login avatar to access your account and click `Manage Instance Password`.
-You wlll see there your current password.
+You wlll see your current password there.

-A nice way to test you have made the proper changes is to use this [Postman collection](../servicenow/assets/sn.postman.json) and call the API. please don't forget to change the instance name in the hostname.
+An easy way to test you have made the proper changes within ServiceNow is to use this [Postman collection](../servicenow/assets/sn.postman.json) and call the API.
+Don't forget to **change the instance name** in the hostname.

 ## Using this Starter Kit